 The referring agency provides the presenting individual with information about how to access DV services including shelter and assists the individual with making contact with the DV service agency.
-A warm transfer is also offered, in which the referring agency makes a phone call to the DV service/ shelter alongside the client and helps to facilitate the referral.
+This also includes a warm transfer in which the referring agency makes a phone call to the DV service/ shelter alongside the client and helps to facilitate the referral in this manner.
+At this time, the regional CA system does not have a mechanism in place to track if a household was successfully placed in a program.
+The original timeline was to develop MOUs with DV agencies to allow for tracking by August of 2017, discussions are still occuring but this has not yet been completed.